TheBigBookMan/grad-dip/Artificial Intelligence/AI.md

 	- **Well formed formula (wff)**-
 		- a proposition- a sentence that is either true or false
 		- if A and B are forumlas, then (-A), (A ^ B), (A V B), (A <- B) are forumlas
+		- needs to have a way to represent that it is a formula so like a conjunction or something between two formulas
 - **Proposition**- a sentence that is either true or false, eg: the cat is brown- *p*
 	- **Negation**- it means that it is NOT proposition (a negative of the statement), eg: the cat is not brown- *-p*
 	- **Conjunction**- takes 2 logical formulas and expresses that both are true, proposition1 AND proposition2 are true, eg: the cat is brown AND the cat has fur- *p ^ q*